 SECTION B - WORKING ON THE PR-8210

-Follow the same preparation instructions as you did for the PR-8210A.
-We will need to have the disc cover removed before starting.
-At all times during this section of the operation, take great care that you do not accidentally touch or damage the laser lens on your PR-8210 as it will now be exposed.
+Follow the same preparation instructions as you did for the PR-8210-A. We will need to have the disc cover removed before starting.
+At all times during this section of the procedure, take great care that you do not accidentally touch or damage the laser lens on the PR-8210, as it will now be exposed.
 You do not want to end up with two non-working players.

 All trademarks and copyrighted materials are property of their respective owners.